Westland (New Zealand electorate)

 Westland was a parliamentary electorate in the West Coast of New Zealand from 1866 to 1868 and 1890 to 1972.
 In 1972 the Tasman and West Coast electorates replaced the former Buller and Westland electorates.

 Population centres

-In the 1865 electoral redistribution, the House of Representatives focussed its review of electorates to South Island electorates only, as the Central Otago Gold Rush had caused significant population growth, and a redistribution of the existing population.
+In the 1865 electoral redistribution, the House of Representatives focussed its review of electorates to South Island electorates only, as the Otago gold rush had caused significant population growth, and a redistribution of the existing population.
 Fifteen additional South Island electorates were created, including Westland, and the number of Members of Parliament was increased by 13 to 70.

 In December 1887, the House of Representatives voted to reduce its membership from general electorates from 91 to 70.
 The 1890 electoral redistribution used the same 1886 census data used for the 1887 electoral redistribution.
 In addition, three-member electorates were introduced in the four main centres.
 This resulted in a major restructuring of electorates, and Westland was one of eight electorates to be re-created for the 1890 election.